LydiahMuigwa/autopsy-vs-volatility/README.md

 # Memory Forensics: Autopsy vs Volatility (Visual Lab)

 This project compares two widely used forensic tools.
-Autopsy and Volatility for analyzing Windows memory dumps.
-The analysis demonstrates how each tool performs across key forensic dimensions, such as process extraction, command-line activity, network behavior, and user activity tracking.
+Autopsy and Volatility for analyzing Windows memory dumps.The analysis demonstrates how each tool performs across key forensic dimensions, such as process extraction, command-line activity, network behavior, and user activity tracking.</br>
 While Autopsy is known for its user-friendly GUI and disk analysis capabilities, Volatility excels in deep memory forensics via command-line plugins.</br>
 This comparison helps forensic analysts choose the right tool based on case complexity and required artifact depth.

 ---

-## 🔍 What This Lab Shows
+## What This Lab Shows

 - How each tool views memory dumps
 - Which artifacts are easier to retrieve